Be in the Know

 While it is true that most clients are capable of spotting bogus trainers that don’t have the right professional credentials to practice, and when they don’t, they soon learn once they start working using their services!
 To really succeed as an online PT, you’ll need to go up against these charlatans and by contrast, present your training services as a more credible, trustworthy and reliable alternative.

 Talking about the importance of being qualified in the online space, HFE’s Managing Director, Lee Cain states:

 There is a big difference between someone who has spent months and years studying their craft, developing a science-based understanding of nutrition, fitness and coaching, and somebody with no qualifications who just happens to be in good shape.
 Even worse, there are now a cohort of online trainers that have bought an unregulated personal training certificate online from a social media marketplace like Instagram and Facebook.
 What’s really worrying about these people is that they actually start to believe that they are qualified!

 On face value, a potential online client may not immediately see the difference between yourself (a qualified personal trainer) and a so-called fitness influencer (with no formal qualifications).
-You have to represent the industry in the best possible light, ensuring you’re leading people down the right path – one backed up by the evidence-base, science and principles.
-Principles are like fundamentals, they don’t change with fashion, styles or attitudes, so it’s important to be clear about these so you aren’t pulled away from what we know works!
+You have to represent the industry in the best possible light, ensuring you’re leading people down the right path – one backed up by evidence, science and principles.
+Principles are like fundamentals – they don’t change with fashion, styles or attitudes. it’s important to be clear about these, so you aren’t pulled away from what we know works!
 If you’re able to do this, your online clients will see the value of your services and understand that it’s a service worth paying for.